Skip to content

 Common Mistakes

-• Thinking apertures only reduce shielding — apertures near resonant frequencies can detune the cavity, but large apertures also create slot antennas that radiate independently.
+• Thinking apertures only reduce shielding — large apertures near resonant frequency can detune the cavity (beneficial) but also act as slot antennas that radiate independently (detrimental).
+Per Ott, aperture effects require case-by-case analysis.

 Frequently Asked Questions